How to study the Bible:

 Mark Gungor: Laugh Your Way to a Better Marriage

-Resources to help you disciple your children:
+Resources to help you disciple your children and teens:

 Books for Children